nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 #### Folder Uploads

-Folders upload through the Direct Transfer feature has been enabled back.
-The feature now creates folders via the [FileManager]({{page version='' space='nxdoc' page='file-manager'}}) instead of using the hardcoded `Folder` document type.
-Uploads of complex assets e.g. documents with deep hierarchies of folders and files are now well supported.
+Folders upload through the Direct Transfer feature has been enabled.
+The feature now creates folders via the [FileManager]({{page version='' space='nxdoc' page='file-manager'}}).
+Uploads of complex assets e.g. documents with deep hierarchies of folders and files are now well supported up to multiple thousands of documents.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2019](https://jira.nuxeo.com/browse/NXDRIVE-2019)

 #### Duplicates Behavior

-You can choose what to do when a transfer would create a duplicate document on the server.
+You can now choose what to do when a transfer would create a duplicate document on the server.
 The setting is effective for all files that will be sent at the same time (it is called the session).
 Each session has its own duplicates behavior.

 Available options are:
 - **Create**: a duplicate document will be created, this is the same behavior as when adding a new file from Web UI.